Unison equity sharing agreements are currently available in these states:

 Note: Some agreements are only subject to a three-year restriction period on loss sharing and Special Termination.
 Check with your Unison representative to see which Restriction Period applies in your case.

 You can sell your home at any time.
+(After all, it’s your home!)
 Whenever you choose to sell, you'll need to notify Unison and send us copies of certain documents related to the sale -- such as appraisals, inspections, title reports, etc. When your sale of the home closes, you will pay Unison the amount you owe us from the escrow.

 Since Unison's funding is not intended to be short-term financing, we cannot share any loss in the value of the home if you sell it within the first three years (in some rare cases the waiting period is five years).

-Unison technically has the right to foreclose on your property to protect its investment, similar to a lender.
-But we would much rather see you stay in your home.
+Unison technically has the right to foreclose on your property to protect its investment, but we would much rather see you stay in your home.
 That's why we will always give you a chance to fix any default.
 As an investor in your property, we share your desire to protect the equity in the home.
 In certain circumstances, if you are facing foreclosure by your lender, we might work with you to sell your home in an orderly "non-distressed" fashion which would maximize the sale price, protect the equity in the home, and preserve your credit.

 You always remain the sole owner of your property and can decide to sell your home at any time.
 After 30 years, you will need to either buy out Unison’s investment or sell the home.